North Cascades Highway closing for weekend, maybe for season

-Heavy snow in the forecast has prompted the closure of the North Cascades Highway for the weekend, and state officials said the closure may be it for the season.
+Heavy snow in the forecast has prompted the closure of the North Cascades Highway for the weekend, and state officials said the closure might be it for the season.

 A 37-mile stretch of state Route 20 typically closes between late November and early December.